 How to add manual orders for WooCommerce Subscriptions?

 For subscriptions, this would be a bit different as you cannot enter payment information manually by creating a subscription.
 To create a subscription with payment information this has to be done on the checkout page, mimicking a customer.
 I would recommend the following steps:

 - Create the customer by going to Users > Add New and entering in customer’s details.

 - Next, use the User Switching plugin to “switch to” the customer.

 - Then, go to the product page of the subscription product and go through the Checkout process using the customer’s payment information.

 If you are more of a visual learner, you can check out the video tutorial as well!

-If you want to see how to manually create a new customer in WooCommerce, see the video below:
+If you want to see how to create a phone for WooCommerce Subscriptions check out the video below.